brown-puzzle-hq/bph-site/README.md

 ## README

-The Brown Puzzlehunt monorepo has two applications:
+The monorepo has two applications:

-- `app/bph-site`: a Next.js application that contains the main hunt logic
+- `app/hunt-site`: a Next.js application that contains the main hunt logic
 - `app/ws-server`: an express server that handles WebSocket connections

 The monorepo is managed with **turborepo**.
 It is recommended to install it globally.